musselwhizzle/Focus-Points/docs/Focus Points.md

 Although the plugin supports multi-image operation by selecting multiple images in Lightroom before launching the plugin, it can be tedious to navigate Lightroom's menu structure each time you want to use the plugin.
 How much more convenient would it be to launch the plugin with the press of a button?

-Unfortunately, there is no super-easy solution to this problem *within* Lightroom.
+Unfortunately, there is no solution to this problem *within* Lightroom.
 Plugins like [Any Shortcut](https://johnrellis.com/lightroom/anyshortcut.htm) or [Keyboard Tamer](https://www.photographers-toolbox.com/products/keyboardtamer.php) are limited to assigning custom shortcuts to commands that are part of the predefined, static portion of Lightroom's menus.
 They do not support assigning shortcuts to commands (menu items) that are part of the menus that Lightroom dynamically creates and maintains based on user-defined additions to Lightroom (e.g. _Plug-in Extras_, _Edit in_, _Export with Preset_).
 The Focus-Points plugin is one such user-defined extension.

 However, at the system level, there are ways to automate the startup of the plugin.